 All written academic work, including comprehensive exams, must be composed entirely of words generated (not simply found) by the student, except where words written by someone else are specifically marked as such with proper citation.
 When students misrepresent the origin of ideas or writing, this is plagiarism.
 Plagiarism is grounds for failure of assignment, failure of a course, or even removal from the university.

 Plagiarism is any of the following:

 If you have questions about what constitutes plagiarism, review OU's

 The Committee consists of three members.
 The committee will be selected from faculty who work for the College of Professional and Continuing Studies.
 Normally you will have at least one faculty member you have had during the course of your degree program.
-All three members will grade your papers on a 1-10 scale and the average for each area will be your score for the area.
-A score of 7 on each area is the minimum passing score.
+All three members will grade your papers on a scale of one to ten and the average for each area will be your score for the area.
+A score of seven on each area is the minimum passing score.

 The comprehensive exam is a two-week, take-home examination consisting of four questions (areas) approved by the College for the student which is emailed to the student.
 The student will return the exam by email within the time limit to all committee members and the College of Professional and Continuing Studies.
 The exam consists of the following:

 While the exam questions are not based on a particular course, they are generally based on areas of study within your degree program that were covered in courses.